angelomp2001/investment_returns_simulator/README.md

 7/26/2025: working on implementing .pipe() ✅

-7/29/2025: symbol_data_to_returns_df/vecterized df/test results. ✅  fix stats/relative change.  it returns -1 always.
+7/29/2025: symbol_data_to_returns_df/vecterized df/test results. ✅  define main.py workflow. symbols_stats: faulty values if run after downloading new data, but if you rerun, it's fine.  ⚠️

+7/30/2035: update symbols_stats to handle results_df and returns stats that make sense.

+8/01/2025: create histogram function(symbols_df or returns_df)